Transparency in Coverage

 Note: When you receive post-stabilization services after receiving emergency care from an out-of-network hospital or provider, you may be balance billed if you provide written notice and consent.

 To safeguard against balance billing, use Provider Finder® to make sure that your provider is in network.
-You can also call the customer service number on the back of your ID card if you have any questions.
+You can also call the customer service number on your BCBSIL member ID card if you have any questions.

 All covered services are subject to contract benefits, limitations and exclusions.
 For more information regarding your benefits, please refer to your benefit booklet.